YosefLab/Cassiopeia/README.md

 1. Clone the package as so: ``git clone https://github.com/YosefLab/Cassiopeia.git``

-2. Ensure that you have Python >= 3.7 installed.
-(Python 3.6 may still work, but is not guaranteed.)
-We prefer using [miniconda](https://docs.conda.io/en/latest/miniconda.html).
+2. Ensure that you have Python >= 3.8 installed.
+(Due to dependencies no longer supporting Python 3.7, we have now stopped supporting Python <= 3.7) We prefer using [miniconda](https://docs.conda.io/en/latest/miniconda.html).

 3. [Optional] Make sure that Gurobi is installed.
 You can follow the instructions listed [here](http://www.gurobi.com/academia/for-universities).
 To verify that it's working correctly, use the following tests:
     * Run the command ``gurobi.sh`` from a terminal window